A lot of AI marketing lives in the gap between what the public hears when a company says “we trained our own model” and what the company actually did.

 Most people hear that and picture a homegrown LLM (original architecture, original training run, original dataset, etc).
 But in practice, a lot of “our model” announcements mean something narrower.
 More often than not, it means the company started with someone else’s open-weight model, tuned it, wrapped it in a product, and gave the result a new name.

 Don’t get me wrong, that is still real work.
 Tedious, hard work, actually.
 The tuning, data, serving, product wrapper, and UX can be the whole reason the thing is useful.
-But it does mean “our model” often means “our version of someone else’s base model.”
+But it does mean “our model” often means “our version of someone else’s base model”, and that has real implications.

 The point is not that Cursor did no real work.
+I use it, it’s been a game changer, and Composer 2 is quite good.
 The point is that the base model matters, and users should not have to reverse-engineer it from internal IDs.

 What a model is actually made of